srmagura/iti-react/Source/ITIReact/Readme.md

 The source code for iti-react is located in the [ReactSpaTemplate project](https://bitbucket.org/itidev/reactspatemplate) in the ITI BitBucket.
 See the ReactSpaTemplate README for how documentation on prerequisites for development and an explanation of how the solution is set up.

+Steps to do a new release:

+1. Increment version number in package.json.
+2. Document changes in Changelog.md.
+3.  `npm publish --access public` while in the ITIReact directory